statechannels/website/server/docs/getting-started.md

 ## Introduction

-Counterfactual is a web development framework that makes it easy to build dapps on Ethereum that take advanatge of state channels.
+Counterfactual is a web development framework that makes it easy to build dapps on Ethereum that take advantage of state channels.
 State channels are an “off-chain” or “layer 2” technique that allow your dapp to be instant and fee-less, while still retaining the security of an on-chain application.

 State channels are useful for any dapp that relies on turn-based state updates between a fixed set of users that conditionally execute a transaction based on that state.
 For instance, a board game dapp where users take turns applying actions to the board until a winner emerges and is rewarded with some money.